ehealthsuisse/EPR-by-example/files/PDQ.md

 - *asOtherIDs*: A list of 1..N IDs, the patient is registered with in the community.

 Each *asOtherId* conveys the ID the patient is registered in the community and conveys the following information:
--  *scopingOrganization*: the assigning authority, which may be the master patient index of the community, or a primary system, which had registered the patient data with it's local ID.
+-  *scopingOrganization*: the assigning authority, which may be the master patient index of the community, or a primary system, which had registered the patient data with its local ID.
-- *extension*: The master patient ID (XAD-PID), if the assiging authority in the *root* attribute is the master patient index of the community, or a local ID assigned by a primary system otherwise.
+- *extension*: The master patient ID (XAD-PID), if the assigning authority in the *root* attribute is the master patient index of the community, or a local ID assigned by a primary system otherwise.

 ```
 41         <ns1:patientPerson classCode="PSN" determinerCode="INSTANCE">